Survival Show Guide

 A quick note on the numbers

 You'll sometimes see his age listed slightly differently across outlets (low-to-mid 50s in some places versus his official cast age of 49), which is a common enough quirk when a season is filmed a year or more before it airs.
 I'm going with the age documented at time of filming here, but it's worth knowing that discrepancy exists if you're cross-referencing sources yourself.
+The same goes for the spelling: outlets write both "William Larkham Jr." and "William Larkham Jr" without the period, and they're the same person.

 Why his run matters beyond the win